• Skip to primary navigation

 Unlike Banff which has 3 beautiful hills to choose from, Jasper only has one: Marmot Basin.
 However, this resort offers 3,000 vertical feet of supreme powder that stretches across 1,720 acres of varied terrain.

-Marmot Basin is only 20 minutes from the Jasper town and is a favourite for skiers and snowboarders alike due to the relaxed and friendly atmosphere mixed with the superb variety of terrain framed by the beautiful scenery of the Rocky Mountains.
+Marmot Basin is only 20 minutes from downtown Jasper and is a favourite for skiers and snowboarders alike due to the relaxed and friendly atmosphere mixed with the superb variety of terrain framed by the beautiful scenery of the Rocky Mountains.
 Also, as beginner skiers ourselves, we personally can highly recommend this hill!

 For more information, including prices and current ski conditions, see our complete guide to skiing in Alberta.